 Escargot at Aux Anciens Canadiens

 This little bustling restaurant is quite the charmer.
 Nestled on the corner of Rue Sainte Louis and Rue de Jardin, this former home is one of the oldest buildings in Quebec City.
-The house was built in 1675 and housed Philippe-Aubert de Gaspe, author, in 1815 to 1824.
+The house was built in 1675 and housed Philippe-Aubert de Gaspe, author, from 1815 to 1824.

 In 1966, the home was converted into a restaurant that still operates today.